quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 This classifier was trained on the *SILVA 138 NR99 collection*, where the sequences have been trimmed to only include 300 bases from the region of the 16S that was sequenced in this analysis (the V4 region, bound by the 515F/806R primer pair).
 We’ll apply this classifier to our sequences, and we can generate a visualization of the resulting mapping from sequence to taxonomy.

 Initially, we need to download the pre-computed classifier:
-:walking:
+:stop_sign:
 ```
 wget \
   -O "silva-138-99-515-806-nb-classifier.qza" \